liamtbo/military_classification_cnn/README.md

 ## Setup

 Before running the project, ensure that you have the required dependencies installed.
-Click onn this link and scroll down to make sure you download the the correct Pytorch for your system:
+Click on this link and scroll down to make sure you download the correct PyTorch for your system:
     https://pytorch.org/

-You can install the rest using pip:
+Please also install pandas with pip:

-    pip install matplotlib numpy
+    pip install pandas

 ## Jumping Right In
 ### To review code and train a new cnn